alverena/documentation/user_guide/index.rst

 * Engage into eCommerce using extensive Magento integration.

-This guide will provide you with the detailed overview of all capabilities, tools, and functions of OroCRM.
+This guide will provide you with the overview of all capabilities, tools, and functions of OroCRM.

-It is divided into sections that gradually explain the system from the very basics (e.g. setting up a user profile and generic data management tasks) to more advanced CRM concepts (e.g. the contact and account management) and then further into specialized areas (handling sales, marketing, and support-specific duties, etc.).
-The final part of this guide is dedicated to system administration and configuration.
+It is divided into sections that gradually explain the system from the very basics (e.g. setting up a user profile and generic data management tasks) to more advanced CRM concepts (e.g. the contact and account management).
+The more specialized areas (handling sales, marketing, and support-specific duties, etc.) are described in the `User Guide: Roles <../user-guide-roles>`__.

-If you are reading it for the first time, we recommend that you begin with :ref:`Getting Started section <user-guide-getting-started>`, and then continue to :ref:`Data Management Basics <user-guide-data-management-basics>`.

 The :ref:`OroCRM Users and Their Benefits <oro-benefits>` page will help you find out which sections of this guide are most relevant for your work duties.